Gbsyi/Gbsyi/README.md

     - Nginx
     - Keycloak

-## 🔭 I’m currently working on
+## 🔭 I’m currently working on...
-Currently working on my diploma, an backend for mobile app.
+Currently working on my diploma, a backend for mobile app.
 In this project I'm using ASP.NET with PostgreSQL and Keycloak.
 For now, demo available [here](https://api.gbsyi.ru)

 ## 🌱 I'm currently learning...
 I am currently interested in two languages: F# and Rust